emacstheviking/slomograb/README.md

-# Simple frame grabber with IPWebcam Remote Camera (Android)
+# Simple frame grabber using IPWebcam Remote Camera (Android)

 My son (and myself) both love trying to make stop-motion Lego movies but there is an absolute dearth of good free applications out there.
 I aim to remedy